swup/docs/src/docs/other/minimal-reproduction.md

 [StackBlitz](https://stackblitz.com/).
 The important part is that it's easily accessible to maintainers and doesn't require manual setup.

+## Even better, submit a test case or a solution!

+As Rich Harris [points out](https://gist.github.com/Rich-Harris/88c5fc2ac6dc941b22e7996af05d70ff#better-still-file-a-test-case-or-a-fix), maintainers appreciate it when you **contribute test cases and solutions through pull requests**.
+Straightforward fixes (that meet the project's code standards and pass the CI) are highly valued.

-## "But it's too much work to create a minimal reproduction"
+## ”But it's too much work to create a minimal reproduction“ 🥵

-It’s almost impossible to fix a bug without first being able to reproduce it.
-If someone else can reproduce your problem, they often have a good chance of fixing it.
-That's why we prioritize working on issues with a minimal reproduction, as they allow us to spend our time efficiently.
+**It’s almost impossible to fix a bug without first being able to reliably reproduce it**.
+That's why we prioritize working on issues with a minimal reproduction, as they allow us to spend our time more efficiently.

-Issues without a reproduction may be closed unfixed.

-## "But I already described everything in the issue"
+## “But I already described everything in the issue” 😒

 We appreciate you describing the issue in detail!
-However, a minimal reproduction will make sure that your description matches the actual behavior, by removing everything but the necessary code.
+However, **a minimal reproduction will make sure that your description matches the actual behavior**, by removing everything but the necessary code.